-This paper relates to a number of different strands of the literature, including work measuring the drivers of inequality and intergenerational correlations in economic outcomes, the large literature which estimates child skill production functions and work on parental altruism and bequest motives.
-The most closely related papers, however, are those focused on the costs of, and returns to, parental investments in children.
-The four papers closest to ours are Caucutt and Lochner (2020), Lee and Seshadri (2019), Daruich (2022) and Yum (2022).
+This paper relates to a number of different strands of the literature.
+The first is that which studies parental altruism and its role in driving intergenerational persistence in outcomes.
+The most closely related papers in that literature are those focused on the costs of, and returns to, parental investments in children.
+The four papers closest to ours in this literature are Caucutt and Lochner (2020), Lee and Seshadri (2019), Daruich (2022) and Yum (2022).
 Each of those papers, like ours, contains a dynastic model in which parents can give time, education, and money to their children.
 All four papers find that early life investments are key for understanding the intergenerational correlation of income.
 We build on the contributions of these papers in three ways.

-The first is that we use the same sample throughout our analysis, enabling us to measure parental transfers, cognitive skill, and later life wage and other outcomes for one group of people in a single setting.
+The first is that we use the same sample throughout our analysis, enabling us to measure parental transfers, cognitive skill, and later life wage and other outcomes for one cohort of people in a single setting.
 This allows us to use the same cognitive skill measures for both estimation of the human capital production function and the wage equation, for example.
 We estimate the human capital production function and show directly how early life investments impact human capital and later life earnings.
 In contrast, previous papers lacked data that links investments at young ages to earnings at older ages, meaning that they have to calibrate key parts of the model.
+Our data linking early life investments to later life outcomes is key to estimating parental preferences over time investments, as it allows us to observe that the returns in terms of child human capital are not high enough by themselves to justify observed time with children.